 The Coronado Neighborhood

 This hip, historic neighborhood near downtown was Phoenix's first and, perhaps only, "gay ghetto."
 In the 1970s, middle class gay white men began moving to the area and renovated many of the midcentury homes.
-The neighborhood – which encompasses 7th to 16th streets on the west and east, and Thomas to McDowell roads on the north and south sides – has become a highly sought after area for Phoenix residents, thanks to its beautiful 1920s ranches and 1940s bungalows, as well as popular eateries like Tuck Shop and The Coronado PHX.
+The neighborhood – which encompasses 7th to 16th streets on the west and east, and Thomas to McDowell roads on the north and south sides – has become a highly sought after area for Phoenix residents, thanks to its beautiful 1920s ranches and 1940s bungalows, as well as popular eateries such as The Coronado PHX.

 Corona Ranch and Rodeo Grounds was home to Arizona's first gay rodeo in 1984, and at the time, Arizona was only the fifth state to host an event of this kind.
 The Arizona Gay Rodeo Association, which was one of the founding members of the International Gay Rodeo Association, is still going strong 30-plus years later.
 These days, the rodeo takes place on Valentine's Day weekend and promises pie eating contests, drag shows, vendors, and cowboys as far as the eye can see.
 Corona Ranch and Rodeo Grounds also hosted the first-ever Latino Pride Festival in 2018.

 At the same time the Arizona Gay Rodeo began, John King and Kenny Cunitz opened Charlie's Phoenix, a country-themed gay bar in Phoenix's Melrose District.
 The nightclub is still one of Phoenix's most popular bars to go two-stepping, catch a drag show, or spend Sunday funday on the patio.
 For a true dose of history, be sure to catch the Pussy LeHoot & Friends Show — Arizona's longest-running drag show — at 7 p.m. on Sundays.